Table of Contents

 Note that if the inter-stage variable is an integer type then you must set its interpolation to flat.

-If you set the interpolation type to flat, the value passed to the fragment shader is the value of the inter-stage variable for the first vertex in that triangle.
+If you set the interpolation type to flat, by default, the value passed to the fragment shader is the value of the inter-stage variable for the first vertex in that triangle.
+For most flat use cases you should pick either.
+We’ll cover why in another article.

 In the next article we’ll cover uniforms as another way to pass data into shaders.